It can be a challenge to find a quality middle school Ramadan lesson.

 I use the Article of the Week format to help my students build their background knowledge.
 To help with this knowledge building, you can use this middle school Ramadan lesson plan that is focused on a non-fiction article.
-In it, students will learn what Ramadan is as well as this important holiday’s history and traditions.
+In it, students will learn what Ramadan is and this important holiday’s history and traditions.

-- Have students complete a K-W-L graphic organizer about this holiday.
+- Start your middle school Ramadan lesson by having students complete a K-W-L graphic organizer about this holiday.

 - Watch a video about Ramadan – What is Eid al-Fitr?
 Ramadan & the Festival of Breaking the Fast – Behind the News.
 This will help students who struggle with reading comprehension activate their prior knowledge.

 - Read the Ramadan comprehension article.

 - Then watch this picture book story My First Fast and Eid (Islamic Festival) / Story For Kids About Ramadan (kids podcast).